Josh015/Alloy-Substance-Designer/README.md

+# Alloy Substance Designer Shaders
-Alloy has a preview shader designed to work with Allegorithmic's Substance Designer tool to provide a mostly accurate preview of how the resulting material set will look in Unity using Alloy.
+Alloy's preview shaders designed to work with Allegorithmic's Substance Designer tool to provide a mostly accurate preview of how the resulting material set will look in Unity using Alloy.
+This code is provided AS IS with no support guarantees beyond attempting to keep pace with new Substance Designer releases.

 ### Usage